dawc17/FlavorLineTool/README.md

 # FlavorLineTool

 FlavorLineTool is a command-line interface application designed for interacting with the Flavortown API and tracking coding statistics via Hackatime.
-It allows users to manage their cookies, view shop items, check coding time, and search for users.
+It allows users to manage their cookies, projects, view shop items, check coding time, and search the ecosystem.

 ## Features

+- **Project Management**: Create and edit projects with a guided interactive TUI form.
+- **Enhanced Search**: Server-side searching for users and projects.
 - **Cookie Management**: View your current cookie balance and stats.
 - **Shop Interaction**: List all available items in the Flavortown shop.
 - **Time Tracking**: Integrate with Hackatime to track daily coding time and project statistics.
-- **User Search**: Search for other users on the platform.
-- **Authentication**: Secure login management for both Flavortown and Hackatime services.

 ## Installation

-FlavorLineTool can be installed using pip.
+FlavorLineTool can be installed using pip from your local directory or via PyPI.

 ```bash
 pip install flavorlinetool